jeymo092/Web-Penetration-testing-/README.md

      2. **Stored Cross-Site Scripting (XSS):** Description of the vulnerability and its impact.
      3. **File Upload:** Description of the vulnerability and its impact.
      4. **Brute Force:** Description of the vulnerability and its impact.
+     5. **Command Injection:** Description of the vulnerability and its impact.
+     6. **Broken Authentication:** Description of the vulnerability and its impact.
 5. **Post-Exploitation:** Documenting the extent of compromise and potential impact.
 6. **Reporting:** Summarizing findings and providing recommendations.